-- (1) This section applies in relation to a holder of a mining lease who applies, under section 309, to surrender the lease or a stated part or percentage of the area of the lease. - (2) A regulation may- - (a) require the holder to give the Minister a report (a surrender report) about the surrender; and - (b) prescribe the following for the surrender report-

-- (i) when the report is to be given; - (ii) the information to be contained in the report. - (3) The holder must give a surrender report in compliance with the regulation.
+- (1) This section applies in relation to a holder of a mining lease who applies, under section 309, to surrender the lease or a stated part or percentage of the area of the lease. - (2) A regulation may- - (a) require the holder to give the Minister a report (a surrender report) about the surrender; and - (b) prescribe the following for the surrender report- - (i) when the report is to be given; - (ii) the format of the report; - (iii) the information to be contained in the report and the degree of precision required for the information. - (3) The holder must give a surrender report in compliance with the regulation.